How much does a Contracts Manager make?

 PCL Construction

 PCL Construction offers Contracts Manager jobs in the construction industry.
-They operate in various locations, including Canada, the United States, and the United Kingdom.
+They operate in Canada and the United States.
+Their roles involve managing contracts for large-scale infrastructure projects.

 -